Bailamos/CMake-VSCode-SDL-Example/Readme.md

 ### From VSCode:

-To build project from VSCode just go to `Terminal -> Run Build Task`
+To build project from VSCode go to `Terminal -> Run Build Task`

-To debug project in VSCode just go to `Run -> Start Debugging` or `Run -> Start without Debugging`
+To debug project in VSCode go to `Run -> Start Debugging` or `Run -> Start without Debugging`